Bloomca/welgo/README.md

 - more traffic for downloading script files
 - more JS to parse and execute

-To summarize, the biggest problem is that we have to ship runtime, which will execute our code and render our application (again, we are talking about mostly static websites) – [see this tweet from netflix](https://mobile.twitter.com/NetflixUIE/status/923374215041912833).
+To summarize, the biggest problem is that we have to ship a runtime, which will execute our code and render our application (again, we are talking about mostly static websites) – [see this tweet from netflix](https://mobile.twitter.com/NetflixUIE/status/923374215041912833).

 However, there are reasons why people prefer them:
 - components